avidbrandy/HKtraffic/README.md

 Functions are contained in hktraffic/hktraffic/scraper.py

+## CSV File

+The HKtraffic.csv file is a full table of all data from the website.
+I have set it to auto-update this respository daily.
+Feel free to pull the data from here any time.

+For instructions to setup a local copy, see below:

 ## Django & PostgreSQL Database
 For help setting up Django with PostgreSQL, this guide can be followed even if you have little knowledge: